tidymodels/extratests/tests/testthat/_snaps/parsnip-survival-censoring-weights.md

     Code
       .censoring_weights_graf(wrong_model, mtcars)
     Condition
-      Error in `.check_censor_model()`:
+      Error in `.censoring_weights_graf()`:
       !
-The model needs to be for mode 'censored regression', not for mode 'regression'.
+The model needs to be for mode "censored regression", not for mode 'regression'.